TH3xACE/SUDO_KILLER/README.rst

   * Bug Correction
   * Detection CVE-2023-22809 was added
   * Exploit for CVE-2023-22809 was added
   * Video showing exploitation of CVE-2023-22809 was added
+  * Adding excessive sudo rights check - implies a user is root

 =============
 Usage